nerfine/qr-dep-documentation/README.md

 Hi!
 Since the automatic installer didn't work on your system, please try installing the required dependencies manually.

-Here are the links to each one — make sure to install **all of them**, even if you think they’re already on your PC:
+Here are the links to each one.
+Make sure to install **all of them**, even if you think they’re already on your PC:

 * .NET Runtime 8.0: [https://dotnet.microsoft.com/en-us/download/dotnet/8.0/runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0/runtime)
 * Visual C++ Redistributable (x64): [https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist)